kamalkantsingh10/CaCoMo/readme.md

 ```
 Chapter I Introduction to Storm probably Susan Hawthorne got a lot of her courage and independence from her father, old Smiler Hawthorne, who in his time had been nearly everything and nearly everywhere--a tall, grizzled man who was generally broke but always unbeatable.
 ```
+This comparison reveals the stark difference between approaches.
+The rule-based system only capitalized sentence beginnings and recognized "Susan" as a proper noun, while completely missing "Smiler Hawthorne."
+The base T5 model was entirely lost, outputting just "positive."
+In contrast, the fine-tuned T5-LoRA correctly handled most proper nouns and title formatting, demonstrating how effective targeted fine-tuning can be even with limited training data and computational resources.

 ## Future Improvements